Backing up a tractor trailer is usually very difficult for new truck drivers or drivers in training.

 7. Turn Off Distractions

-The world is not going to end if you turn off your CB, phone, and stereo for several minutes as you are backing up.
+The world is not going to end if you turn off your CB (yes, truck drivers still use them), phone, and stereo for several minutes as you are backing up.
 Please, limit as many distractions as you can so that you can focus on backing up and not hitting anything.

-8. Get Help From A Truck Driver Only
+8. Get Help From Another Truck Driver Only

 If you do get help from a spotter you better be sure that they are a trucker.
 Someone that has never driven a tractor trailer has no idea how to back up a trailer and can do more harm than good.
 If someone offers to help but are not a truck driver just tell them no thanks.